8-Hydroxyquinoline: History

 8-hydroxyquinoline was first obtained by Hugo Weidel and his student Albert Cobenzl in 1880.
 They decarboxylated so-called oxycinchoninic acid (from cinchonine) and characterized the resulting compound as melting at about 70°C. They identified that the hydroxy group is on the benzene ring (but not its particular place) and called the compound oxyquinoline and α-quinophenol.

 In the following year more chemists found other ways to make the compound.
 Zdenko Hans Skraup discovered a way to synthesize substituted quinolines from substituted phenols and described three isomers of oxyquinoline, identifying the structure of 8-hydroxyquinoline.
 Otto Fischer and his student Karl Bedall made the compound from a sulphonic acid independently at about the same time, but misidentified its structure.

 By 1888 azo dyes were made from the compound.

 In the 1920s insoluble chelates of 8-hydroxyquinoline were discovered.

 Bioactivity

 The complexes as well as the heterocycle itself exhibit antiseptic, disinfectant, and pesticide properties, functioning as a transcription inhibitor.
 Its solution in alcohol is used in liquid bandages.
 It once was of interest as an anti-cancer drug.

 A thiol analogue, 8-mercaptoquinoline is also known.

 The roots of the invasive plant Centaurea diffusa release 8-hydroxyquinoline, which has a negative effect on plants that have not co-evolved with it.

+Applications

+Here is a list of compounds that are made from 8-hydroxyquinoline: nitroxoline, VK-28, VAR10303, cloxyquin chloroxine, 5F-PB-22, PB-22, M30, iodoquinol, broxyquinoline, chiniofon, clioquinol, quinterenol, PBT2 & clamoxyquine for example.